MALTS: Matching After Learning to Stretch: Robustness and Generalization of MALTS

 \end{define}

-Intuitively, \textit{multi-robustness} means that for any possible pair of points from any possible pair of partition of $\mathcal{X}$, the empirical average loss over training points is not far away from the population average loss.
-As the training procedure aims at minimizing the cumulative loss, we can safely say that a multi-robust method will not perform poorly out of sample.
+Intuitively, \textit{multi-robustness} means that for any possible pair of points from any two partitions of $\mathcal{X}$, the empirical average loss over training points is not far away from the population average loss.
+As the training procedure aims at minimizing the total loss, we can safely say that a multi-robust method will not perform poorly out of sample.

-\begin{define} (\textbf{Generalizability}) A learned distance metric $\mathcal{M}(\cdot)$ is said to generalize with respect to the given training sample $\mathcal{S}_n$ if
+\begin{define} (\textbf{Generalizability}) \\ A learned distance metric $\mathcal{M}(\cdot)$ is said to generalize with respect to the given training sample $\mathcal{S}_n$ if

 where $\delta_\epsilon$ is a decreasing function of $\epsilon$ with zero-intercept. \end{define}